GL-Kageyama/Java_SpringBoot_Sample_AOP_Logger/README.md

 # Java SpringBoot Sample AOP Logger

-This is a basic logger using Spring's AOP(Aspect Oriented Programming).
+This is a basic logger using Spring's Aspect Oriented Programming(AOP).

 # Aspect Oriented Programming(AOP)